 If you’ve taken on the responsibility of looking after elderly parents, you’re certainly not alone.
-According to Carers UK around 6.5 million people in the UK are carers, equating to 1 in 8 adults.
-These responsibilities require time and energy; in fact, 1.4 million people provide more than 50 hours of care per week.
+According to Carers UK around 10.58 million people in the UK are carers, equating to 1 in 5 adults.
+These responsibilities require time and energy.
 As we’ll explore, there is a broad range of ways that you can care for aging parents, both in their own home and while out and about.

 Where will your parent be living as they age?

 Caring for the elderly in their own home may seem preferable, but depending on the circumstances, you may have to consider if your parent’s home needs to be adapted to meet their needs.
 For example, would they consider moving to a care home or sheltered housing?

 Are you geographically close enough to your parents so that you can care for them, or would you need to relocate?

 It may be challenging to care for an elderly parent if you live overseas, so thinking about these questions as early as possible could help you plan ahead.